-If a school is test-blind, you don’t submit a score at all and it doesn’t matter.
+If a school is test-blind, you don’t submit a score at all as it won’t be considered in any case.
 If a school is test-required, you have to submit a score as part of your application.
-We’ll start with the test-blind schools first.

 Although not all of Cornell University is test-blind (some of it is test-optional), it has certain schools that are fully test-blind: the College of Agriculture & Life Sciences; the College of Architecture, Art, and Planning; the Cornell SC Johnson College of Business-Dyson School of Applied Economics and Management; and the Cornell SC Johnson College of Business-Peter and Stephanie Nolan School of Hotel Administration.
-So, if you apply within Cornell to these particular schools, you will not need a test score, nor will they even look at it.
+If you apply within Cornell to these particular schools, you will not need a test score.
+Other colleges at Cornell are test-optional.

 The University of California system (UC Berkeley, UCLA, UC San Diego, UC Irvine, UC Santa Barbara, and others) is also indefinitely test-blind.
 There are also a few small test-blind colleges that might be of note and are on the more competitive side: Pitzer, Reed College, and Dickinson College.

-There are several competitive schools right now requiring the SAT or ACT, and at the top of the list is MIT.
-Continuing on, there are Georgetown, Georgia Tech, University of Florida (and all public Florida schools), Purdue, University of Georgia, and Gallaudet.
+At the top of the list is MIT.
+Georgetown, Georgia Tech, University of Florida (and all public Florida schools), Purdue, University of Georgia, and Gallaudet also require a score (though some may have waiver policies if extenuating circumstances exist).
 If you apply to one of these colleges, you need to have a test score.

-Number 1: All of this data is from students who were applying in the fall of 2020 for 2021 admissions.
-That means that these students were heavily impacted by test cancellations, and a lot of them could not get a hold of an SAT or ACT even if they wanted to.
-So, remember to take all of this with a grain of salt.
-Because this is based on relatively as well: we’re looking at how colleges responded to the circumstances relative to how other colleges responded, and using that as an indicator of where they might be a little bit more forgiving if you don’t have a test score.
-There are so many confounding factors that we can’t be 100% sure, and this is all guesstimation and estimation.
-But when you’re trying to flip a coin at a certain point because you like ten colleges but you know you only want to fill out applications for three of them, this could potentially help you make some of those decisions.
+During 2020, the top 200 colleges overwhelmingly embraced test optional admissions to adapt to the COVID 19 crisis.
+While pre-pandemic, less than 10% of these schools were test optional, by fall of 2020, around 90% had adopted test optional or blind policies.
+We now have the data on this first “COVID impacted” admissions cycle for admission in fall of 2021.
+Granted, these students were heavily impacted by test cancellations, and a lot of them could not get a hold of an SAT or ACT even if they wanted to.
+Thus although this is test optional data– it may be more forgiving of those without tests in ways that future cycles will not be.
+The data is perhaps most useful when viewed relatively: we’re looking at how colleges responded to the circumstances relative to how other colleges responded, and using that as an indicator of where they might be a little bit more generous if you don’t have a test score.
+There are so many confounding factors that we can’t be 100% sure, and this is all guess-timation and estimation at a certain point.
+But when you like ten colleges but you know you only want to fill out applications for three of them, this could potentially help you make some of those decisions.

-Number 2: All of the data we have is based on the percentages of students who enrolled at these colleges and universities, not the percentages of students who were accepted.
-Still, it’s a good indicator in terms of who you are, what you have to work with, and whether you’re the kind of student that will end up going to that school.
+All of the data we have is based on the percentages of students who enrolled at these colleges and universities, not the percentages of students who were accepted.
+Still, it’s likely a good indicator of whether you’re the kind of student that will end up going to that school.

-If you want to go to an extremely competitive college—but you’ve already exhausted the test-blind list and want to apply to a few other schools—and you’re wondering where you have a shot without a test score, these are probably some of your best bets.
+If you want to go to an extremely competitive college—among the top 20 or so in the country– but you’ve already exhausted the test-blind list and want to apply to a few other schools—and you’re wondering where you have a shot without a test score, these are probably some of your best bets.

 Next on the list is Vanderbilt.
 Vanderbilt has really high test scores in terms of its 25th to 75th percentile; those that submit a high test score will have a better chance of admission, so if you have a great score, we recommend that you apply there because scores can still really help you.
 But statistically, if we take the percent of students that submitted SAT scores and/or ACT scores who are in that class now, it’s particularly low compared to the competition.
 So it’s still on our list if you’re looking to go test-optional.

 Also on our list are Amherst, Cornell (all other colleges that aren’t test-blind), Harvey Mudd, Swarthmore, Emory, Williams, and Carnegie Mellon.
 But a piece of context for Emory: it is on our list of better bets for competitive test-optional colleges, but that doesn’t mean that you don’t have an advantage if you have a test score.
 For example, 17% of students that submitted test scores who applied to Emory during this admission year were admitted, versus only 8.6% of students that did not submit test scores.
 Even though Emory, compared to its peers, enrolled more people who did not have a SAT or ACT score, their admission rate was almost double for people who had a score.
-So, this list does not tell the whole story, because these are, comparatively, potential better bets, not necessarily an admonition to not take the SAT or ACT.
-Within these statistics, you are still up against a harder mountain if you aren’t submitting a test score to anywhere that is considering test scores.
-Having a great test score is still beneficial, even at the schools that we say are the best test-optional bets.
-But we also want to give you information so that if you know you want to apply to reach schools where your score doesn’t quite reach, you’ll know which schools are the ones that maybe you have at least a shot at getting in.
+The list does not tell the whole story: true, these are “best bets” for those who want to omit scores.
+Within these statistics, however, you are still disadvantaged if you aren’t submitting a test score whenever you can.
+Great scores will almost always help you.

 Top 20 Worst Bets for Test-Optional

-Notre Dame tops our list, followed by Princeton, Yale, Harvard, and Stanford.
-If you’re looking at these five and are only going to apply to one as a lottery ticket, Stanford is probably your best bet because they really love the wild card and the wow factor.
-So their reliance on test scores is slightly less pronounced compared to the other schools.
+Princeton, Yale, Harvard, and Stanford top our list.
+If you’re looking at these four and are only going to apply to one as a lottery ticket, Stanford is probably your best bet.
+But at all of these top schools, scores matter.

 Northwestern, Brown, UPenn, and Rice are all still very competitive schools, and we’re seeing that the majority of students applying to these are submitting their test scores.
-So if you want to have a great shot at these schools, chances are that you should probably be submitting a test score if you can.
+Chances are that you should probably be submitting a test score if you can at these institutions.

 We don’t have data on all the top schools.
 For example, we don’t have common data sets on Dartmouth and Duke for this test-optional year.
-We expect to get data from them because they typically do fill out the common data set, but it’s not released yet.
-Washington University in St. Louis, Johns Hopkins, and Columbia notoriously do not release common data sets, though Columbia has recently announced that it is going to do so.
+These colleges typically do fill out the common data set, but it’s not released yet.
+Washington University in St. Louis, Johns Hopkins, and Columbia notoriously do not release common data sets, though Columbia has recently announced that it is going to do so this fall.

-NYU also did not have data, but in Brooke’s experience, NYU loves a great test score.
-So if you can have one, that can be really important, especially because NYU is one of the few schools that is hypercompetitive that deemphasizes activities, letters of recommendation, and essays.
-In other words, if you want to get into NYU, a test score is sometimes a great golden ticket to get in and might even weigh in more at NYU than some of the other factors, which is not the case at other schools.
+NYU also did not have data, but in our experience, NYU loves a great test score.
+NYU is one of the few competitive schools that deemphasize activities, letters of recommendation, and essays.
+In other words, if you want to get into NYU, a test score is sometimes a great golden ticket to get in and might even weigh in more at NYU than some of the other factors.

-The best bets without a score would be Southern Methodist University, Northeastern, Villanova, Boston University, Tulane, Tufts, Wake Forest, Wisconsin, and Pepperdine.
+In the next tier, our best bets without a score include Southern Methodist University, Northeastern, Villanova, Boston University, Tulane, Tufts, Wake Forest, Wisconsin, and Pepperdine.
 But take note: if you’re applying to Tulane, you have to apply early action or early decision.
-Over 90% of students last year who got into Tulane applied early in one way or another, so if you’re not applying early, you might not have a good shot at getting in.
+Over 90% of students last year who got into Tulane applied early in one way or another, so if you’re not applying early, you’re unlikely to get in.